 YOUR FINANCIAL AID BUDGET AND AWARD LETTER ARE NOT THE SAME AS YOUR BILL.
 Each recipient of financial aid receives an award letter which outlines a financial aid budget.
 This budget is our estimate of your total educational and living expenses for the academic year.
 Each student makes different choices and has individual expenses.
-Though a student may choose to borrow to fund some expenses that are not included in her budget (a single room or an extra trip home for Spring break, for example), we package each student using the same basic assumptions.
+Though a student may choose to borrow to fund some expenses that are not included in her budget (a studio room or an extra trip home for Spring break, for example), we package each student using the same basic assumptions.
 These assumptions are that a student will live in a double, participate in the meal plan, and travel home once during the year.

 A student’s financial aid can never exceed her budget and a student’s Barnard grant aid is based on this generalized estimate of expenses.
 To arrive at Barnard grant aid, the financial aid office subtracts the expected family contribution (EFC) from the standard budget and then subtracts any self-help expectation (an expectation of borrowing and work on the part of the student for the year).
 Any remaining balance (also known as remaining need) is covered by grant aid.

 Your Barnard bill reflects all charges payable to the College for tuition, fees, room, and board.
 This is different from the financial aid budget described above that includes expenses that are not reflected on your Barnard bill (such as books).
 Billed charges for room and board reflect the student’s housing and meal plan choices.
 All Barnard Grant aid, state aid, federal aid and outside scholarship awards included on your award letter is credited to your bill (subtracted from the amount due).
 In addition, if the student or the parent has submitted a completed loan application, that amount will also be subtracted from the student’s outstanding balance.
 The remaining balance should be paid by August 1 for the fall term, and by December 1 for the spring term.